 Clinical research involves patient-focused studies that can lead to better ways to detect, prevent, control and treat diseases and other health conditions.
 These studies may lead to new discoveries that can improve the quality of our lives and the lives of future generations.

-What kind of research is happening at Franciscan Healthcare?
+What kind of research is happening?

 Numerous approved research studies are available for eligible patients in a variety of clinical areas, including:

 Many clinical trials are accessible in the Center for Breast Care for the treatment and recovery of breast cancer patients.

 Clinical trials are available in our Cancer Center for many types of cancers and for minimizing the symptoms caused by cancer treatment.
 Physicians and other staff help patients decide what the best treatment options are for their condition, which may include the opportunity to participate on a clinical trial.

 Clinical trials are offered for difficult-to-treat digestive conditions, such as Crohn's disease, as well as develop early detection of pancreatic disease.